Ulmus glabra: Pests and diseases

+A 300-year-old example growing in Grenzhammer, Ilmenau has allegedly been scientifically proven to be resistant to Dutch elm disease.
+In 1998, over 700 healthy, mature trees were discovered on the upper slopes of Mount Šimonka in the Slanské Hills in Slovakia, where they are believed to have survived courtesy of their isolation from disease-carrying beetles rather than through any innate resistance; 50 clones of these trees, propagated by the Faculty of Forestry at the Technical University in Zvolen, were presented to the Prince of Wales (now King Charles III) and planted at his Highgrove Estate, in the Duchy of Cornwall estate, and at Clapham, Yorkshire, in 2001.
+They remain disease-free (2024).

 The Swedish Forest Tree Breeding Association at Källstorp produced triploid and tetraploid forms of the tree, but these proved no more resistant to Dutch elm disease than the normal diploid form.

 In trials conducted in Italy, the tree was found to have a slight to moderate susceptibility to elm yellows, and a high susceptibility to the elm leaf beetle Xanthogaleruca luteola.

 Cultivation

 The wych elm is moderately shade-tolerant, but requires deep, rich soils as typically found along river valleys.
 The species is intolerant of acid soils and flooding, as it is of prolonged drought.
 Although rarely used as a street tree owing to its shape, it can be surprisingly tolerant of urban air pollution, constricted growing conditions, and severe pollarding.

 As wych elm does not sucker from the roots, and any seedlings are often consumed by uncontrolled deer populations, regeneration is very restricted, limited to sprouts from the stumps of young trees.
 The resultant decline has been extreme, and the wych elm is now uncommon over much of its former range.
 It is best propagated from seed or by layering stooled stock plants, although softwood cuttings taken in early June will root fairly reliably under mist.